silogen/kaiwo/docs/docs/aim/images-and-templates.md

 When `spec.routing.enabled` is true on an `AIMService`, the operator creates an HTTPRoute that forwards traffic through Gateway API.
 The HTTP path prefix is computed in three steps:

-1. Use `spec.routing.routeTemplate` on the service if present.
+1. Use `spec.routing.pathTemplate` on the service if present.
-2. Otherwise fall back to the resolved runtime config’s `spec.routing.routeTemplate`.
+2. Otherwise fall back to the resolved runtime config’s `spec.routing.pathTemplate`.
 3. If neither is set, default to `/<namespace>/<service-uid>`.

 Route templates accept JSONPath fragments wrapped in `{…}` and are rendered against the full `AIMService` object.
 Every segment is lowercased, RFC 3986 encoded, and de-duplicated; the trailing slash is trimmed and the final string must stay under 200 characters.
-Invalid expressions, missing data, or a path that exceeds the limit degrade the service with reason `RouteTemplateInvalid`, and the controller skips HTTPRoute creation while leaving the ServingRuntime intact.
+Invalid expressions, missing data, or a path that exceeds the limit degrade the service with reason `PathTemplateInvalid`, and the controller skips HTTPRoute creation while leaving the ServingRuntime intact.

 Example override on the service: